-French drift nets known as thonailles are used to catch pelagic species, including immature bluefin tuna in the Gulf of Lion.
-This illegal gear has been used with connivance and support from the French government, taking advantage of a legal loophole in EU legislation.
-However, Oceana has been reporting these vessels since the ban on drift nets came into effect in 2002, because there is absolutely no difference between these and the thonailles.
+French drift nets known as thonailles were used to catch pelagic species, including immature bluefin tuna in the Gulf of Lion.
+This illegal gear was used with connivance and support from the French government, taking advantage of a legal loophole in EU legislation.
+However, Oceana reported these vessels since the ban on drift nets came into effect in 2002, because there is absolutely no difference between these and the thonailles.

 The characteristics of thonailles are as follows:

 - Mesh size: 180-240 mm, in some cases reaching up to 360 mm.

 Thanks to the approval of new Community regulations that included a definition of driftnets, the legal loophole no longer exists and the use of thonailles is now outside EU legislation.

 Results of the 2007 campaign